 Ever since then, educators and families have put a stop to Dr. Seuss Day and rebranded Read Across America Day as a general celebration of literature on March 2nd or the whole week.
 Some organizations, such as the National Education Association, have gone further and put the focus for Read Across America Day on diverse books featuring characters of color and characters with different gender identities.

-Instead of Dr. Seuss Day or General Read Across America Day, participate in Read Across America with Colorful Pages Week.
+Anyways, instead of Dr. Seuss Day or General Read Across America Day, participate in 2022 Read Across America with Colorful Pages Week.
 In our program, we aim to redress the harm that Dr. Seuss has done by uplifting diverse books and BIPOC authors throughout the week.
 This year, we have totally revamped our Read Across America with Colorful Pages Week!
-We specifically focused on diverse books published recently in 2020 and early 2021.
+We specifically focused on diverse books published recently in 2021 and early 2022.
 In addition, I have created new worksheets and new content for this year.
 Check out all the resources below and participate in this awesome week!

 - Show their students the chosen diverse picture book